Hawaii Scholarships and Grants

 The Walter Francis and Mary Dillingham Frear Scholarship Fund is available to residents of Hawaii who attended high school there and are enrolled in any graduate or undergraduate program at any campus of the University of Hawaii.
 This is a merit based program.

 The above outlines only those programs that are available for a wide variety of students and is not an exhaustive list.
-More details on each of these programs and more can be found online at the University of Hawaii Foundation system website, at http://www.uhf.hawaii.edu.
+More details on each of these programs and more can be found online at the University of Hawaii Foundation system website, at Uhf.Hawaii.Edu.
 Also be sure to contact local municipal offices and other local resources, such as your employer or the employer of your parents, or local church or community organizations which may have aid available that is not listed here.
-Prospective students are also encouraged to visit http://www.college.gov for inspiring stories about attending and paying for college, and http://www.FederalStudentAid.ed.gov for more information and updates concerning federal grants, loans, and work study programs.
+Prospective students are also encouraged to visit the Department of Education’s site for more information and updates concerning federal grants, loans, and work study programs.